 I teach various programming skills.
-I speak at conferences, write books and email courses, give workshops, talk in person.
+I speak at conferences, write books and email courses, give workshops, and talk in person.
 I’ve led teams and worked for Silicon Valley startups.
-But these days I’m usually at a conference, teaching or off by myself.
-Inverness, Scotland is beautiful and a lot less dry.
+But these days I’m in Scotland - Inverness is beautiful, friendly and a lot less dry than California.

 You ever replace the roof on your house?
 Maybe you called out a grizzled old guy who has spent the last 30 years fixing roofs?
 He probably gave you a few ways you could fix it, but you could tell by how he said it that there was a right way.
 He wasn’t going to tell you what to do, no sirree, but if it were his roof… Well, he knows what he would do.
 I’m that guy, but for software.